Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M570 S120 ; After a heater has been switched on, wait 120 seconds for it to get close to the set temperature.
-If it takes longer than this, raise a heater fault.
 M570 H1 P4 T15 ; An anomaly on heater 1 must persist for 4 seconds, and must be greater or less than 15C from the setpoint, to raise a heater fault.
 </pre>